-Sometimes people are willing to sacrifice the most important part of their business—integrity—in order to generate the numbers they’re looking for.
+Your house is one of the most expensive assets you can acquire in your life, so it’s important to choose a reputable home buyer when you decide to sell.
+Real estate can be a lucrative area, and sometimes investors are willing to sacrifice the most important part of their business—integrity—in order to generate the profits they’re focused on.
 Sometimes they even break the law to achieve their goals.
-Here are a few ways a homebuyer may not be telling you the total truth.
+Here are a few ways a home buyer may not be telling you the total truth.

-Any time someone tells you there’s a new government program you can take advantage of in order to stave off foreclosure…all for the low, low one-time price of $399 + taxes and fees and a recurring $49 a month until your house is paid off…walk away.
+Any time a stranger contacts you and tells you there’s a new government program you can take advantage of in order to stave off foreclosure, and then wants money to get you enrolled in the program, walk away.

 It’s true that there are government programs out there to help some homeowners.
 But they usually don’t cost homeowners anything.
 You should ignore anyone who offers to get you into one of these programs for a fee.
 We Buy Ugly Houses has helped many homeowners avoid foreclosure.
 We understand how uncertain life is and how you can get behind on your mortgage payments, whether it’s due to illness or injury, lack of work, divorce, or any number of other problems.
 If your house needs repairs, no problem.
 We buy houses “as is.”

 Due diligence is key when choosing a cash home buyer.

 If you intend to sell your house in San Antonio, and you need it sold as fast as possible, cash home buyers are a viable option.
 There’s no need to avoid them altogether because you’re wary of a possible scam.
 Doing a little bit of research and asking the right questions will help you know if the company is legitimate.

 Be certain that your cash house investor is reputable, with a good history, an online presence, and positive reviews.
 Beware if your potential buyer gets defensive or avoids answering any of your questions.
 That’s a huge red flag.